vialliw/Tech_Notes/A Newbie's Guide to Contributing Like a Pro.md

-# A Newbie's Guide to Contributing Like a Pro
+# A Newbie's Guide to Contributing Github Like a Pro

 tags: [Github, git, contribution, open source, pull request, newbie, beginner, step by step guide]